Do you know what a “Feed Grade” pet food is? The answer will shock you

-Your challenge is to guess what “Feed Grade” is.
-Because if the working definition the Centers for Veterinary Medicine (CVM) proposed is any indication of what we can expect from the brightest minds in government, then we need all the help we can get.
+But If the working definition the Centers for Veterinary Medicine (CVM) proposed indicates what we can expect from the brightest minds in government, then we need all the help we can get.
 Here’s their suggestion:

 “CVM – The substance is of an appropriate grade and suitable purity and is prepared and handled as an animal food ingredient.”